testness/work-flavors/README.md

 # work-flavors
-This repository contains a few samples of artifacts and resources that have been helpful across multiple teams and contexts.
+This repository contains a few samples of artifacts and resources that have been helpful across software teams and business contexts.
+These highlight my love for the quality of the customer experience, of operational excellence, of leadership, and of team happiness.